 As they weren’t well versed in the Saar, clearly they also needed brushing up on geology.
 My lair was carved largely of a fragile type of stone that wasn’t well-liked for weight bearing.
 Though the grappling hook held them before, this proved to be one swing too many.
 The grappling hook came loose, spilling them both into the chasm.

 In retrospect I don’t really know why I grabbed the rope, but I suppose it doesn’t matter.
 I leapt across the chasm, snatching the thread as I went and pulling the two from blackness.
 I landed on the other side of the gap with a loud crash.
 A crash sounded as I landed on the other side.
 The two idly swing back and forth on the end of the rope.
 As they didn’t know whether to feel relief or fear I tried to assist them in deciding by threateningly holding them before my open maw.

 “Verodu, I’m not letting a rope defeat you instead of me.”
 I said.

 At the shouting of his incantation the cave around me vanished in blistering light.
 I reached up to shield my face as my vision filled with abstract shapes and colors.
 The rope slipped free from my hands, dropping the pair to the floor.

 “Hcraa!”
 I cursed.
 “You insolent little bastard!
 I’ll kill you!”

 In the few seconds it took for my sight to recover, the Major and the wizard covered much ground, but their bickering left behind a convenient trail to follow.

 “Save the magic for us, Sparks!” the verodu Major said.

-“Come on, you lazy bastard!” the verodu Major said.
-“You’d better have enough juice left because if we die from this fall, I’ll kick your ass!”
+“You lazy bastard.
+You’d better have enough juice left for us because if this fall kills us, I’ll kick your ass!”